-The Oak Institute for Human Rights, established in 1997, annually brings to campus a prominent human rights activist.
+The Oak Institute for Human Rights, established in 1997, annually brings a prominent human rights activist to campus every year.
 While in residence, the Oak Fellow gets a chance to reflect and to participate in activities to educate the Colby community about his or her work.

 The 2019 Oak Fellow is Jamila Bargach.
 Her transformational work has significantly improved the lives of Berber communities in Morocco that had long suffered from limited access to water.
 At Colby, Bargach will share her knowledge and passion in addressing this year’s Oak theme, Water as a Human Right.